As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links menu section is not visible when you log into your WordPress backend, you can add it via a plugin.
-This tutorial explains how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.
+If the Links Manager is not visible when you log into your WordPress admin area you will need to install a plugin.
+In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your site’s sidebar using plugins.

 Link Manager